What We Do in the Shadows (franchise): We're Wolves (TBA)

 A sequel to the What We Do in the Shadows, focused on the werewolves depicted in the film, originally rumoured to be titled What We Do in the Moonlight, was announced as being in development in August 2015.
 In May 2019 Taika Waititi said "We're Wolves is the film that Jemaine and I keep pretending that we're making.
 Every couple of years we say, we're making this new film called We're Wolves which follows the werewolves from the film," said Waititi.
 "I feel bad to even mention it now because we keep saying it, [but] it’s like a dad saying, ‘Yeah, I’ll be home for Christmas.’
 I suppose we're just two dads out on the road enjoying our lives and going, 'We're not coming home for Christmas.'
 We'll send a postcard.
 It's not like we don't want to come home for Christmas.
 We would like nothing more but we have a lot of shit going on.
 When are you going to die?
 Do you have a ... deadline before your death?
 I guarantee it before then.
 Five years, 10 years?
 It took us seven years to write the [first] film, so you do the math.
 That was a sad thing to say."

+It was confirmed in June 2026 that the film would be moving ahead, with writing having begun.
+Waititi estimated the script would be ready in 2027.